Monthly Archives: March 2015

 Thank you for your continued patience and support.
 Again, if this spurs questions, please feel free to call or set up a time to speak with me.
 I am eager to speak with you and I will do my best to get you as many answers as possible.
 May God be glorified as we work together to trust and obey all Jesus commanded.

-Though we are to be worshiping with all of our lives, Sunday is still an important time we gather to worship.
+Though we are to be worshiping with all of our lives (Romans 12:1-2), Sunday is still an important time we gather to worship.
 It is a time we set aside to ascribe worth and honor to God for who He is, what He has done and what He will do.
 Therefore, a Christian is not just someone who goes to worship, but is a perpetual worshiper who gathers with others to continue worshiping.
 How then do we prepare to worship to maximize our time together?
-Here are 7 suggestions for preparing to gather for worship:
+Here are 7 ways to prepare to worship:

-- We should read the Sunday Morning Preaching Passage and pray through it.
+- Plan to read the Sunday Morning Preaching Passage in advance and pray through it.
 We should saturate our minds and hearts with the word that will be preached so we are prepared to interact with it and receive it.
 We should also pray that God would open wide the eyes of our heart, that we might see wonderful things in His word (Ps.
 119:18).
 Our prayers should be shaped by God’s word.

-- We should determine not to be a distraction or be distracted.
+- Plan not to be a distraction and determine not to be distracted.
 From my elevated perch, I have the vantage point of watching distractions unfold.
 Some are understandable and some are preventable.
 Going to the bathroom and teaching our children and youth to do likewise, usually makes leaving preventable.
 I can’t argue with the orphan Annie when she said, “Mister, when you got to go, you got to go!”
 But every Sunday?
 When the bathroom becomes necessary and someone does leave, you are not bound to observe their every step as though you are seeing something incredible.
 Walking is a normal human function.
 So determine to stay focused for your own good, the good of others and God’s glory.
 You can’t control others, but you can control what you see and for how long.

-- We should bring a Bible and take notes.
-I have personally found that taking notes helps me to track with the preacher on stay on the task of worshiping through listening.
+- Plan to follow along in God’s word and take notes.
+I have personally found that taking notes helps me track with the preacher and stay on task so I can worship through listening.

-- We should determine to respond.
+- Plan to respond.
 The preacher may not always be right, but the Spirit-inspired text always is.
 If the preacher is following God’s word and attempting to be faithful to the authorial intent, you can be sure God is speaking, and when God speaks, we must respond by asking: “What attitude or action do I need to change to follow Christ and glorify God?”